tigera-solutions/Hands-on-workshop-for-Kubernetes-Security-for-AWS-Azure-and-GCP/labs.md

 ```
  curl https://installer.calicocloud.io/xxxxxx_yyyyyyy-saay-management_install.sh | bash
 ```
-Once installing the calicocloud components is successfull, you should be able to connect the mamagement console (see output or email) and login with the provided token.
+Wait until installing the Calico Cloud components is finishing.
+It can take a few minutes.

 ## 3. Accessing your Calico Cloud envirnment and setting up a demo application (Lab2)
 #### 1. Adjust timing (faster logs -- cool for demo, not for production)